This post may contain affiliate links. Learn more.

 The 5100 appears in plenty of Philips Norelco razor reviews, and with good reason.
 It’s a fast, efficient shaver that can handle long and short whiskers, as well as touch-up work.

-The Norelco 8900 ups the ante when it comes to shaving the facial contours unique to every man.
-The result is a razor that Norelco says will cut 20% more hair in a single pass and get 30% closer to the skin than most other electric shavers.
+The Norelco SP9820 ups the ante when it comes to shaving the facial contours unique to every man.

-The 8900’s close shave capability comes from, in part, its unique Contour Detect Technology, in which each shaving head moves in eight directions independently.
+The SP9820’s close shave capability comes from, in part, its unique Contour Detect Technology, in which each shaving head moves in eight directions independently.
 It’s a technology that makes for a more efficient shave that follows the curves of your face.
+The Contour Detect Technology along with its ergonomic design makes it easier to handle.

-There are plenty of other reasons why we include the 8900 on our list of best Philips Norelco shavers, including:
+There are plenty of other reasons why we include the SP9820 on our list of best Philips Norelco shavers, including:

-- You can use it for wet and dry shaving.
+- It is waterproof, so you can use it for both wet and dry shaving.

-- The 8900’s Lithium-ion battery provides 50 minutes of runtime.
-It takes one hour to fully charge the razor (if you’ve run the battery completely out), but it also comes with a 5-minute quick charge function that provides enough runtime for one shave.
+- Its Lithium-ion battery provides 60 minutes of runtime.
+It takes one hour to fully charge the razor (if you’ve run the battery completely out).
+While the battery life is not the best you can find, it comes with a 5-minute quick charge function that provides enough runtime for one shave if needed quickly.

 - Easy to use due to its ergonomic design and 8-movement Contour Detect technology